traylerphi/lewansoul-lx-16a/README.md

 Looking back, this wasn't really that hard.
 There were some minor gotcha's, like double checking the command packet length, and re-reading the docs until the minor piece I missed popped out (I got the checksum calculation wrong through several attempts).

 Worthy of note: if you send a bad command down the bus, absolutely nothing happens, which can give the impression that your serial port is not configured correctly.
-If you're getting nothing back, there is probably something wrong with the command - this doesn't require anything fancy, I used 115200 buad rate with a 100ms timeout - all the other settings are whatever the default is.
+If you're getting nothing back, there is probably something wrong with the command - this doesn't require anything fancy, I used 115200 buad rate with a 100ms timeout - all the other settings are whatever the defaults are (for those not using Python - it's 115200 8N1)

 # Status

 As of August 7th, 2018, almost all commands in the documentation are implemented.

 The code's a little ugly, I'm not gonna front.
 Could use a little clean up.
 This is my first PYQT5 project, and I went for path of easiest results.
-At the end of the day, this is a setup tool for another project and that really matters is that it does it's job.
+At the end of the day, this is a setup tool for another project and what really matters is that it does it's job.
 I imagine breaking the read/writes to the servo bus into a separate class, maybe framework the UI elements a little.

 Missing:
 * Timing of Servo Position movements (this is intended as a setup tool, no real desire for this at the moment)